Southwest cancels more flights, draws federal investigation

 DALLAS (AP) — Southwest Airlines scrubbed thousands of flights again Tuesday in the aftermath of the massive winter storm that wrecked Christmas travel plans across the U.S., and the federal government said it would investigate why the company lagged so far behind other carriers.

-A day after most U.S. airlines had recovered from the storm, Southwest called off about 2,600 more flights on the East Coast by midafternoon.
-Those flights accounted for more than 80 percent of the 3,000 trips that got canceled nationwide Tuesday, according to tracking service FlightAware.
+A day after most U.S. airlines had recovered from the storm, Southwest called off about 2,600 more flights on the East Coast by late afternoon.
+Those flights accounted for more than 80% of the 3,000 trips that got canceled nationwide Tuesday, according to tracking service FlightAware.

 At airports with major Southwest operations, customers stood in long lines hoping to find a seat on another flight.
+They described waiting hours on hold for help, only to be cut off.
 Some tried to rent cars to get to their destinations sooner.
 Others found spots to sleep on the floor.
 Luggage piled up in huge heaps.

 Conrad Stoll, a 66-year-old retired construction worker in Missouri, planned to fly from Kansas City to Los Angeles for his father’s 90th birthday party until his Southwest flight was canceled early Tuesday.
 He said he won’t get to see his 88-year-old mother either.